Betty Hutton: 1941–1949: Paramount contract and breakthrough

 When DeSylva became a producer at Paramount Pictures, he offered Hutton a contract with the studio, and she relocated to Los Angeles.
 She was first cast in a featured role in The Fleet's In (1942), starring Paramount's number-one female star Dorothy Lamour, alongside Eddie Bracken and William Holden.
 The film was popular and Hutton was an instant hit with the moviegoing public.

 Hutton was one of the many Paramount contract artists who appeared in Star Spangled Rhythm (1942).
-The same year, she was signed to the newly-formed Capitol Records and recorded a number of singles over the following several years, marking one of the label's earliest recording artists.
+The same year, she was signed to Capitol Records and recorded several singles over the following years, marking one of the label's earliest recording artists.
 Meanwhile, Paramount did not immediately promote her to major stardom, but gave the second lead in a Mary Martin film musical, Happy Go Lucky (1943).
 The response was positive, and Hutton was given co-star billing with Bob Hope in Let's Face It (1943).
 During that year, she made $1250 per week.